 David Cole is the Honorable George J. Mitchell Professor in Law and Public Policy at the Georgetown University Law Center.
-His new book, Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law, is published this month.
-(April 2016)
+His new book, Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law, was published in April.
+Peter Salovey is the President and the Chris Argyris Professor of Psychology at Yale.
+(June 2016)

 Down these mean streets a man must go who is not himself mean, who is neither tarnished nor afraid….
 He is the hero; he is everything.
 He must be a complete man and a common man and yet an unusual man.
 He must be, to use a rather weathered phrase, …